-Over the year, we understand that three former employees became entitled to unreduced early retirement benefits.
-The capitalised cost of the additional benefits on IAS19 compliant assumptions is calculated at £285,000.
+Over the year, we understand that two former employees became entitled to unreduced early retirement benefits.
+The capitalised cost of the additional benefits on IAS19 compliant assumptions is calculated at £311,000.
 This figure has been included within the service cost in the statement of profit and loss.

 Unless confirmed to us by the Employer as not material, the cost of each curtailment is calculated using assumptions derived based on market conditions at the date of exit.
 If not material, then the cost is calculated based on the assumptions applicable at the previous material 'special event' date (or at the previous accounting date if there are no previous material 'special events').
-The below table shows the capitalised cost of each of the curtailment events allowed for and the financial assumptions used to calculate this cost.
-We have also indicated whether the event has been allowed for as a 'special event'.
 Details of the financial assumptions adopted at each 'special event' date are set out above in the Financial assumptions section.
+A breakdown of the capitalised cost of each of the curtailment events allowed for and the financial assumptions used to calculate this cost is provided in the Pension Curtailment Costs spreadsheet issued alongside this report.